marcosjom/scheduler/README.md

 This configuration file:

 - defines '/etc/scheduler/tasks' as the folder that contains the tasks (.json) to be executed.
-- each 60 seconds the '/etc/scheduler/tasks' folder will be read to detect added/updated/removed tasks.
+- each 5 minutes the 'tasks' folder will be scanned to detect added/updated/removed tasks.
 - the persistent-state will be loaded/saved into '/etc/scheduler/state.json'
-- the persistente-state will be saved 60 seconds after it changes.
+- the persistent-state will be saved 60 seconds after the oldest change.

 # Task